 That leads to the main advantage of remote work.
 No longer must companies limit themselves to the local talent pools or persuade potential talent to relocate.
 Hiring remotely enables organisations to access the best person for the job anywhere across the world with a working WiFi.
+If you're looking for a job, you can find a job on Jooble.
 This also contributes to a fundamental transition in the nature of work: jobs become separated from companies, while companies become platforms.
 Specialists become ‘self-sufficient artisans’ (Gigster, 2018).
 Moreover, such an approach allows to speedily scale teams and hire on demand, consequently becoming a much more cost-effective option than sustaining a physical office.

 Another reason besides worldwide hiring for going 100%-remote for us at Voypost was a desire to optimise business processes.
 We are developers, after all, we want to optimise everything.
 Those who work at the office spend on average two hours a day travelling to and from there.
 Without this need to travel, in a year, one can save an amount of time equal to a working month.
 That is, in a span of a year someone spends as much time on the road as they spend on their work in the course of a month.
 There are many things all of us would rather be doing than be crowded in public transport during rush hours.